akvo/agrastat/docs/user-guide.rst

 all publishing functions: datasets can be created, edited, etc by users with the appropriate permissions.

 Normally, each dataset is owned by an "organization".
-A AGRASTAT instance can have any number of organizations.
-For example, if AGRASTAT is being used as a data portal by a national government, the organizations might be different government departments, each of which publishes data.
+An AGRASTAT instance can have any number of organizations.
+For example, AGRASTAT the organizations might be different countries or business lines, each of which publishes data.
 Each organization can have its own workflow and authorizations, allowing it to manage its own publishing process.